rakshithhn99/LeetCode/README.md

 # LeetCode
-Repository keep track and maintain all leetcode solutions at one place
+Repository to keep track and maintain all leetcode solutions at one place